Accessibility

 Screen reader announces: “Departure country, edit, Travel Details, group” when focusing on the first select field.

-prop is ignored by the screen reader when ariaLabelledby
+Note: The label prop is ignored by the screen reader when ariaLabelledby is provided.

 Required InputGroup